sandiegopython/test-driven-django-development/README.rst

 It is best if users go through the tutorials and understand the absolute basics of Django before the workshop.

+We have included some `experiences`_ of past workshops using these materials.

 .. _Django: https://djangoproject.com
 .. _San Diego Python: http://pythonsd.org
 .. _Django tutorials: https://docs.djangoproject.com/en/1.5/intro/tutorial01/
+.. _experiences: experiences.rst

 Tutorials